 While sea otters are generally assumed to play a strong top-down role in shifting North Pacific coastal ecosystems from herbivore-dominated to algae-dominated (Soulé et al. 2003), this generality has been both affirmed and challenged over the past 40 years (Watson & Estes 2011).
 There are numerous examples of Pacific coastal systems that are not herbivore-dominated in the absence of sea otters (Foster 1990, Lafferty 2004, Carter et al. 2007, Reed et al. 2011).
 For example, Reed et al. (2011) found that wave disturbance overwhelmed the effect of herbivory and nutrient availability in determining kelp forest dynamics in central and southern California.
 This example highlights the importance of other physical and biological interactions for structuring coastal habitats, and encourages an explicit consideration of the spatiotemporal heterogeneity of coastal kelp systems.
 Such a landscape perspective on the drivers of heterogeneity and complexity has been used to improve understanding of kelp forest dynamics in California (Bell et al. 2015).

-Here we combine a 30-year time series of sea otter, kelp, and benthic invertebrate data off the Olympic Coast in order to better understand nearshore marine community dynamics at regional and landscape scales.
+Here we combine a 30-year time series of sea otter, kelp and benthic invertebrate data off the Olympic Coast in order to better understand nearshore marine community dynamics at regional and landscape scales.
 We conduct spatio-temporal analyses on sea otter and kelp data from publicly available surveys and conduct new field sampling to extend previous kelp forest invertebrate surveys conducted at focal sites by Kvitek et al. (1989, 1998, 2000).
 Our ability to understand the interactions between habitat, predators, and prey is essential for proper management and conservation of coastal species, habitats, ecosystems and services, particularly in this area where maintaining high native biodiversity and keystone species populations are explicit management objectives (Office of National Marine Sanctuaries 2008).

 Materials and Methods